 Day 2: Labadee, Haiti – Royal Caribbean’s private island has a lot more to it than other cruise line islands that I’ve visited.
 We enjoyed the huge zipline, which starts at 500 feet high and stretches 2600+ feet across the beautiful bright blue Caribbean Sea – easily the best views of any zipline I’ve ever done.

 Afterwards, we went to the island’s roller coaster.
 The term “roller coaster” is a liberal one, almost a misnomer.
-I’ve never done a Jamaican bobsled before, but I feel like this activity is the product of a bobsled + roller coaster tracks, which makes for a pretty ghetto little deal.
+I’ve never done a Jamaican bobsled before, but I feel like this activity is the product of a bobsled + roller coaster tracks.
 Be aware: this is not the Superman at Six Flags – my favorite coaster.
 It is fun and a little unnerving, but really just another way to take in the beautiful views of the beach below.

 After this, we came back to a fairly empty ship and tried out the Flo Rider, which we all obviously rocked at (okay, maybe not me).

 Day 3: Falmouth, Jamaica – I’m so proud of the little port of Falmouth!
-While the surrounding town is still a bit rough around the edges, the cruise port has had a facelift in the past year.
+The cruise port has had a facelift in the past year.
 Classic Caribbean shops make it a nice area to walk around in and pick up some Tortuga Rum Cake (which I did) or jewelry from Diamonds International (which I did not).

 The best decision we made (this entire cruise!) was to take a private tour in Jamaica.
 Until last week, we had been booked on the ship’s excursion of river tubing and Dunn’s River Falls.
 However, on a whim, I decided to get in touch with one of our partner companies through Virtuoso, Glamour DMC.
 Glamour did such an amazing job with the itinerary and service that I cannot wait to recommend them to other travelers (the company also works in Turks & Caicos and the Cayman Islands).
 For the same price as the ship’s tour, we were met at the port by Kirk, our amazing guide, and taken to River Rapids, recommended by Glamour, which was a different company than the ship was using.
 Because of this, the river we were on was not jam-packed with people.